Reconstruction Algebras of Type D (I): Introduction

 We now describe the contents and structure of this paper in more detail: in Section 2 we define the groups $\mathbb{D}_{n,q}$ and recall some of the known properties of the singularities $\C{2}/\mathbb{D}_{n,q}$.
 Furthermore we introduce and prove some combinatorics crucial to later arguments.
-In Section 3 we exhibit the special rank-1 CM modules for every group $\mathbb{D}_{n,q}$ regardless of $Z_{f}$; when $Z_{f}$ is reduced these are all the special CM modules.
+The combinatorics are intricate, and can be skipped on first reading.
+In Section 3 we exhibit the special rank one CM modules for every group $\mathbb{D}_{n,q}$ regardless of $Z_{f}$; when $Z_{f}$ is reduced these are all the special CM modules.
 Section 4 restricts to the case when $Z_f$ is reduced and in such a case we define $D_{n,q}$, the associated \emph{reconstruction algebra of type $D$}, and show that it is isomorphic to the endomorphism ring of the special CM modules.
-In Section 5 we use this noncommutative algebra to exhibit explicitly the minimal resolution (which is equal to $\mathbb{D}_{n,q}$-Hilb via a result of Ishii \cite{Ishii}) in co-ordinates; we see that every open set is a smooth hypersurface in $\C{3}$, with equations given in terms of easy combinatorics.
-We also translate the co-ordinates of the open cover into ratios of the polynomial invariants downstairs.
-Section 6 provides some examples to illustrate the theory.
+In Section 5 we use this noncommutative algebra to exhibit explicitly the minimal resolution (which is equal to $\mathbb{D}_{n,q}$-Hilb via a result of Ishii \cite{Ishii}) in co-ordinates.
+We produce an open affine cover in which every affine open is a smooth hypersurface in $\C{3}$, with equations given in terms of simple combinatorics.

-Note that the discovery of the specials and a similar open cover for dihedral groups has been discovered independently by Nolla de Celis \cite{Alvaro1},\cite{Alvaro2} by using the McKay quiver and combinatorics of $G$-Hilb.
-However the benefits of using the reconstruction algebra over the McKay quiver is that it reduces the problem to the same level of difficultly as the toric case; thus from the viewpoint of the reconstruction algebra the geometry in this paper is not toric, but it may as well be.
+Note that the discovery of the special CM modules and a similar open cover for dihedral groups has been discovered independently by Nolla de Celis \cite{Alvaro1},\cite{Alvaro2} by using the McKay quiver and combinatorics of $G$-Hilb.
+However the benefits of using the reconstruction algebra over the McKay quiver is that it reduces the problem to the same level of difficulty as the toric case; thus from the viewpoint of the reconstruction algebra the geometry in this paper is not toric, but it may as well be.

 Throughout, when working with quivers we shall write $ab$ to mean \textbf{$a$ followed by $b$.} We work over the ground field $\mathbb{C}$ but any algebraically closed field of characteristic zero will suffice.